SomparbT/nextjs-meetup/README.md

 "# nextjs-meetup"
-NextJS demo project for creating meetup places.
+NextJS demo project for creating meetup places using reactJs and MongoDB.